9th Parliament of Zimbabwe: Overview

 The 9th Parliament of Zimbabwe's membership was set by the 30 July 2018 election, which gave the incumbent ruling party, ZANU–PF, a two-thirds parliamentary majority, with control of both the Senate and the National Assembly.
 The MDC Alliance, a coalition composed of the Movement for Democratic Change – Tsvangirai and other opposition parties, won all but two of the remaining seats in the House.

 Per Section 143 (1) of the Constitution of Zimbabwe, the 9th Parliament will officially begin the day the president-elect is sworn in.
 Per Section 145 (1) of the Constitution, the president advises as to the date of the official opening of Parliament, and Section 145 (2) stipulates that the date will be officially set by the Clerk of Parliament.
 The official opening of Parliament must not be held more than 30 days after the presidential inauguration.
 The inauguration, initially scheduled for 12 August 2018, had to be postponed indefinitely after the MDC Alliance filed a petition with the Constitutional Court challenging the presidential election results.
 The Parliament cannot open until after the court announces its decision and the president is inaugurated.

+The 9th Parliament was rocked by political in-fighting between the various factions of the MDC.
+Members were recalled at various points and replaced by rival MDC candidates (see below for more detail).
+In the midst of this, by-elections were suspended during the COVID-19 pandemic to curb the spread of the virus and protect public health, beginning with an announcement by the Zimbabwe Electoral Commission (ZEC) on 25 March 2020 that indefinitely halted all electoral activities, including pending by-elections, following President Emmerson Mnangagwa's declaration of COVID-19 as a national disaster under the Civil Protection Act.
+This initial measure was supported by the Public Health (COVID-19 Prevention, Containment and Treatment) (National Lockdown) Order, 2020 (Statutory Instrument 83 of 2020), which banned gatherings exceeding 50 people, and was later formalized on 30 September 2020 through Statutory Instrument 225A of 2020, issued by Vice President Constantino Chiwenga as Minister of Health and Child Care under the Public Health Act [CAP.
+15:17], amending regulations to explicitly suspend by-elections while COVID-19 remained classified as a formidable epidemic disease.
+The suspension, which lasted until its lifting in January 2022 to allow by-elections to resume on 26 March 2022, faced criticism from legal experts, opposition parties, and civil society for allegedly violating constitutional provisions under sections 67 (political rights including regular elections) and 158 (timing of elections, requiring by-elections within 90 days of vacancies), with arguments that it lacked explicit legal authority and disproportionately infringed on democratic rights despite public health justifications.